kamea99/startup/README.md

 - DB/Login: Application will store user information, a username and password.
 User cannot access tracking tools without previous authentication/login.
 - WebSocket: When a new habit is added, user will receive a push notification as feedback.
 (Possibly when they log their mood as well)
 - React: Application will use the React web framework.

+# HTML Deliverable

+- HTML: an individual HTML page for a home page, login page, to create an account, tell about the website, and a page for the tracker itself.
+- Links: The home page links to both the login page and the create an account page.
+These pages both link to the tracker.
+- Text: The product has a textual description in the about page.
+- Table: The tracker is made using an interactive table, using checkboxes to mark off the days the habit was completed.
+Above the table is (will be) also an interactive way to observe the progress from past weeks.
+- Database: The login page contains boxes for the user to input their username and password that was stored.
+The account page also stored their name and email.
+The database will also save their progress from past weeks.
+- WebSocket: The website responds with immediate feedback that a new habit was successfully added.